Catboat: Features

-Designer Fenwick Williams summarized the original design philosophy as: “The ample beam made the use of stone ballast feasible … the high bow provided good support for the unstayed mast … the barn door rudder provided adequate strength … high coamings served to keep water out of the large open cockpit … side decks provided a handy ledge on which to set a lobster trap."
+Designer Fenwick Williams summarized the original design philosophy as: "The ample beam made the use of stone ballast feasible … the high bow provided good support for the unstayed mast … the barn door rudder provided adequate strength … high coamings served to keep water out of the large open cockpit … side decks provided a handy ledge on which to set a lobster trap."

 Modern catboat fans appreciate the catboat's traditional design and classic appearance and the features that make it a versatile recreational boat:

 simplicity, large capacity, shallow draft, stability, and safety in a boat that is easy to sail.

 Catboats in Europe

 Great Britain and Ireland

-In 1851, during the 'Great Exhibition' a Catboat called 'The Una' was put on display at The Serpentine, Hyde Park.
+In 1851, during the Great Exhibition, a Catboat called 'The Una' was put on display at The Serpentine lake in Hyde Park, London.
 She was seen by Dixon Kemp who was much impressed with her.
-After 'Una' sailed at Cowes, she impressed many of the sailors who built a fleet of them.
+After 'Una' sailed at Cowes on the Isle of Wight, she impressed many of the sailors who built a fleet of them.
 After 1907 'Una' raced at the Upper Thames yacht Club.